Chapter 5. Setting up and configuring NGINX

 enabled

-By default, NGINX acts as a web server that provides the same content to clients for all domain names associated with the IP addresses of the server.
-This procedure explains how to configure NGINX:
+To optimize resource usage and management, you can configure the NGINX web server to distribute different content for different domains.
+By default, NGINX distributes the same content to clients for all domain names associated with the IP addresses of the server.

 Prerequisites